 c.
 Proposed measures to reduce or control emissions or other impacts to air, if any: [help] Standard BMPs will be implemented to avoid or minimize adverse impacts to air quality during demolition.
 Measures include conducting regular inspections of equipment to ensure that uncontrolled emissions do not occur, enforcement of the Port's anti-idling policy, and dust control.
 3. Water - a.
 Surface Water: [help] - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. [help] Commencement Bay (Blair Waterway) is immediately adjacent to the demolition site.
+If appropriate, state what stream or river it flows into. [help] No.

 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. [help] Demolition work will be within 200 feet of the Blair Waterway.
-(See SEPA plans) 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+If yes, please describe and attach available plans. [help] No.

+3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material. [help] Not applicable.
 No material will be placed in or removed from surface waters or wetlands.
 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known. [help] No.

 5) Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan. [help] Yes, aligns with the east edge of the existing building.
+If so, note location on the site plan. [help] No.